msu-cmse-courses/cmse495-FS25/Syllabus.md

 ### Individual and Team Weekly 3x3 Reflections (Due Mondays)

-It is expected that everyone will email a individual weekly Three-by-Three reflection to their capstone team on or before class on Monday.
+It is expected that everyone will email an individual weekly Three-by-Three reflection to their capstone team on or before class on Monday.
 Then on Monday the team will summarize their individual 3x3's into one group 3x3 reflection that they send to their instructor for feedback.

 Additional details and instructions for how to write 3x3 reflections found [here](Weekly-3x3)